Cray-HPE/docs-csm/006-CSM-PLATFORM-INSTALL.md

 ### Error: not ready: https://packages.local

-The infamous `error: not ready: https://packages.local` indicates that from the caller’s perspective, Nexus not ready to receive writes.
+The infamous `error: not ready: https://packages.local` indicates that from the caller's perspective, Nexus not ready to receive writes.
 However, it most likely indicates that a Nexus setup utility was unable to connect to Nexus via the `packages.local` name.
 Since the install does not attempt to connect to `packages.local` until Nexus has been successfully deployed, the error